SAFE-Stack/SAFE-Chat/readme.md

 ### Communication protocol

 After client is authenticated all communication between client and server is carried via WebSockets.
 The protocol is defined in `src/Shared/ChatProtocol.fs` file which is shared between client and server projects.

+### Persistence

+Server implementation demonstrates using Akka Persistance to restore server state after restart.
+It's based on event sourcing.
+However the server destroys the channels when all users are gone.
+So all channels created by users are non-permanent and will unlikely be restored after restart.

 ## References